DMCC: Medical Devices from Design to Market Launch

 , and technical knowledge of biomaterials

-• Planning the stages of development, evaluation, and industrialization
+• Plan the development, evaluation, and industrialization stages

-• Implement a risk analysis related to the life cycle of a medical device
+• Conduct a risk analysis related to the lifecycle of a medical device

-• Mastering the specific features of the medical device throughout its life cycle within the company (R&D, Production, Regulatory Affairs, Quality, Marketing
+• Understand the specific characteristics of medical devices throughout their entire lifecycle within the company (R&D, Production, Regulatory Affairs, Quality,

-Educational Space for 3D Printing in Healthcare.
-Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning, etc.
+3D Printing in Healthcare Learning Center.
+Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning…

-• Specialists in innovation in the field of medical devices and biomaterials (
+• Specialists in innovation in the field of medical devices and biomaterials research (

-• Associate professors with industrial activity in the field of medical devices
+• Associate professors with industry experience in the field of medical devices

-• Hospital practitioners (PU-PH, MCU-PH, PH, and senior physician)
+• Hospital practitioners (PU-PH, MCU-PH, PH, and chief residents)

 • Institutions (HAS, CNEDIMTs, CEPS, etc.)

-• Industrial experts from various sectors of the medical device industry:
+• Industry experts in various sectors of the medical device industry:

 o Regulatory Affairs